 - At the bottom of the dialogue window, tick Show Input menu in menu bar so you can easily switch back at the top of the screen if required.

-To type a macron with the Māori keyboard, press the tilde key (~) then type a vowel.
+To type a macron with the Māori keyboard on a macOS computer, press the tilde key (~) then type a vowel.
 Alternately, hold down the Alt/Option key and type the vowel.

 To make sure macrons can be typed in your emails: